Smrdgy/renpy-journey-keeper/README.md

 2. Uncheck “Restrict autosave to in-game only” under `Advanced` in the `Autosave` section.

 #### Reason:
-The mod relies on a very specific moment in the game’s lifetime to avoid saving during menus or age verification prompts.
+The mod depends on a very specific moment in the game's lifecycle to prevent saving during menus or age verification prompts.

-For example, some games have an age check at the very start of the game and the yes/no buttons might overwrite save 1-1.
+For instance, some games feature an age check right at the beginning, and the "yes/no" buttons could potentially overwrite the save slot 1-1.

 ### Scenario B: Custom choice buttons